security-union/rocket-sentry-logger/README.md

 ### Features

-+ Intuitive init configuration
 + Easy message logging
 + Track steps as breadcrumbs for the current scope (Current request for example)
 + Bind user info to the scope
-+ Rocket fairing
++ Rocket fairing to track requests & responses